Yralsgit/Bus-Ticketing/README.md

 - Axelerant_Bus_Trips_Viral : This document contains the High level solution document for the Bus Ticketing System.
 - MobilePushNotification : This is a Salesforce DX Project which contains code for Salesforce Evergreen Mobile Push Notification.
 - Diagrams : High quality diagrams of the images used in the document.
-It contains the System Architectire, Data Model and Use Case diagrams
+It contains the System Architecture, Data Model and Use Case diagrams

 #### Notes